-In my opinion Chase’s best personal and business cards for non-bonused spending are the Chase Freedom Unlimited® and Ink Business UnlimitedSM Credit Card, respectively.
+In my opinion, Chase’s best personal and business cards for non-bonused spending are the Chase Freedom Unlimited® (review) and Ink Business Unlimited℠ Credit Card (review), respectively.
 Actually, I’d argue these are the two best cards for everyday spending without any sort of a cap on how many points you can earn.

 There are a lot of overlapping benefits between the two cards, so in this post I wanted to look at the similarities and differences between the cards, for anyone who is trying to decide which makes more sense.
 Personally I have both cards, and I’ll explain why below.

 So, what makes these cards similar, what makes them different, and which card makes the most sense for you?

 Similarities between the Freedom Unlimited & Ink Unlimited